-Additional food- we provide local meals, this does not include provision of costly imported items such as processed meats or cheese for example.
+Additional food- we provide local meals to unpaid volunteers (if you are receiving a stipend, we do not provide lunch), this does not include provision of costly imported items such as processed meats or cheese for example.
 Most volunteers will top up their own provisions with a weekly shop.